syncfusion-content/xamarin-docs/Xamarin/Charts/Trendlines.md

 The [`Trendline`]() is a line drawn over the chart to display the overall direction of the results.
 And it built on the assumption based on current and past beliefs.

-N> We can draw trendlines for all type of cartesian series except bar type.
+N> We can draw trendlines for all type of Cartesian series except bar type.

 The following code examples shows how to add Trendlines in chart.